thaiquansan/thaiquansan/README.md

-- 👋 Hi, I’m @tqsan191
+- 👋 Hi, I’m @santq
-- 👀 I’m interested in soccer, books, music, traveling
+- 👀 I’m interested in soccer, books, music, traveling, ...
-- 🌱 I’m currently learning IT at DUT
+- 🌱 I’m currently learning MSE at FSB-FPT
-- 💞️ I’m looking to collaborate on ...
+- I'm working at Paracel Tech at an AI Engineer, Odoo dev
 - 📫 How to reach me sanbk191@gmail.com

 <!---